glukhikh/multi-cloud/ROADMAP.md

 # Stage 4 - MultiCloud Transactions - Autumn/Winter 2019

 The goal of this stage is to add transactions (for compound operations) to the MultiCloud.

+# Stage 5 - MultiCloud Defragmentation - 2020 [Graduation Work]

+The goal of this stage is to add the defragmentation.